HarshCasper/Rotten-Scripts/Python/WhatsApp_COVID-19_Bot/README.md

 Kindly follow all the guidelines of Twilio and respect the request rate.

-Despite the recent downfall in cases, COVID-19 is still a major threat for all of us, I strongly request you to follow all the necessary guidelines.
+Despite the recent downfall in cases, COVID-19 is still a major threat for all of us, we at **Rotten-Scripts** strongly request you to follow all the necessary guidelines.